READ TIME: 3mins

-So understanding the role of the liquidator should help you avoid trading insolvently and not taking care of creditors over and above that of themselves.
-Failing which they may face charges of fraudulent or wrongful trading.
+So understanding the role of the liquidator should help you avoid trading while then insolvent and not taking care of creditors over and above themselves.
+Failing, they may then face charges of fraudulent or wrongful trading.
 If proven, then you fall exposed to personal liability of company debts.

 Alternative Options for Insolvent Companies

 When you consider liquidating a company due to financial problems, take the time to compare all the available options.
 Other options exist for company directors to consider when struggling financially.
 In addition, action may be available to companies in financial difficulty, so consider exploring these before closing the business via liquidation.

 However, a Company Voluntary Arrangement (CVA) or Administration will provide a viable way for the business to carry on trading.
 In addition, insolvency procedures, including CVAs and company administration, can be helpful ways of restructuring a private company and require a licensed practitioner to supervise the process professionally.